-Google is your first reader: How to write an academic paper that machines can easily read
+Google is your first reader: How can I write an academic paper that machines can easily read?

 - Put your main concept in the first part of your title, not in the subtitle.